DATELINE WOODSIDE, NY — "It began with the bruising. It progressed to bedsores (bed sores) so severe that hospitalization was necessary."

 "True enough," Allen said.
 "But the nursing home is supposed to be on top of these things.
 They're supposed to be the experts.
 According to her doctor the bedsore should’ve never started in the first place.
 Worse, once it started they did not care for the wound properly.
 There were supposed to take care of my Mom and they didn't. . .
 Simple as that."

-AnalysisWhat happened to Allen’s Mom in a nursing home is not uncommon.
+The Negligent Care for Allen’s Mom in a Nursing Home is not uncommon.

 Ask questions.
-What caused the bedsore?
-When did it start?
-When did the nursing home staff discover the bedsore?
+What caused the bedsores (bed sores)?
+When did they start?
+When did the nursing home staff discover the bedsores?